High Falls Film Festival

 High Falls Film Festival presents multiple features, documentaries, and shorts, including a children's program and student-filmmaker program.
 The festival includes emerging and established female talent, with past guests including actresses Kerry Washington, Christine Lahti, Angela Bassett, Jane Alexander, Candice Bergen, Joan Allen, Famke Janssen, and CCH Pounder, and voice-over actress Nancy Cartwright.
 The festival is held in Rochester's East End entertainment district.

 The festival aligned with the Rochester International Film Festival in 2007 and with George Eastman House in 2009 under the name George Eastman House 360 | 365 Film Festival.
 The festival took a hiatus in 2012 and returned in 2013.
+In 2021, the organization changed format from an annual event to a monthly series at Rochester's Little Theatre.

 Awards

 The Susan B. Anthony "Failure is Impossible" Award Honors a woman in the film industry who has persevered in her career and triumphed over difficulties.